Death of Ricou Browning, actor of "Creature from the Black Lagoon" - ExBulletin

 Browning died Feb.
 27 at his home in Southwest Ranches, Florida.

-In addition to acting roles, Browning also collaborated as a writer on the 1963 film Flipper and the subsequent popular television series of the same name.
+In addition to acting roles, Browning also collaborated as a writer on the 1963 film Flipper, and the popular television series of the same name that followed.

 He told the Ocala Star Banner Newspaper in 2013 he got the idea after a trip to South America to capture freshwater dolphins in the Amazon.